dmitov/formik/docs/tutorial.md

 yarn add yup
 ```

-To see how Yup works, let's get rid of our custom validation function `validate` and re-write our validation with Yup and `validationSchema`:
+To see how Yup works, let's get rid of our custom validation function `validate` and re-write our validation with Yup and `validationSchema`/`warningSchema`:

 ```jsx
 import React from 'react';